ory/docs/docs/kratos/debug/troubleshooting.md

 cause requests to fail.
 For testing purposes [cURL](https://curl.se/) is a good choice.

-### How can I separate customers/employee data, but have them use the same login dialog?
+### How can I separate customers/employee data, but have them use the same login dialog

 > We want to separate our customers and employees, so we store them in different
 > databases.
 But we would like to have them use the same login dialog for our